Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Advanced Features

-We have two functions that takes advantage of the multi-core multi-threaded systems and carries out the main operations of Founsure in parallel.
+We have two functions that take advantage of the multi-core multi-threaded systems and carry out the main operations of Founsure in parallel.
 These functions are \textit{EncodeComputeFast\_mt} for performing the data encoding and generating output files simultaneously and \textit{runBP\_mt} which runs the BP algorithm as parallel as possible.
-In our revised BP implementation, we remove the intra-iteration decoding dependency (see also \textbf{Algorithm \ref{alg:dpg}} by \begin{itemize} \item allowing BP to proceed using only the decoded symbols in $\cup_{i=0}^{j-1} \mathcal{G}_i$ in $j$th iteration or decoding step, \item allowing only one particular (lowest-degree) coding symbol to decode each source symbol in $\mathcal{G}_j$, \end{itemize} where the latter eliminates the possibility of race conditions (double writes by different threads) and optimizes the complexity performance by reducing the number of XOR operations.
-Note that as the number of failures increase, the number of coded symbols decrease and hence finding lowest degree coding symbol will not usually end up with much performance improvement.
-We finally note that, since different threads deal with different level of workloads, we use dynamic scheduling of threads in openMP.
+In our revised BP implementation, we remove the intra-iteration decoding dependency (see also {Algorithm \ref{alg:dpg}}) by \begin{itemize} \item allowing BP to proceed using only the decoded symbols in $\cup_{i=0}^{j-1} \mathcal{G}_i$ in $j$th iteration or decoding step, \item allowing only one particular (lowest-degree) coding symbol to decode each source symbol in $\mathcal{G}_j$, \end{itemize} where the latter eliminates the possibility of race conditions (double writes by different threads) and optimizes the complexity performance by reducing the number of XOR operations.
+Note that as the number of failures increases, the number of coded symbols decreases, and hence finding the lowest degree coding symbol will not usually end up with much performance improvement.
+We finally note that, since different threads deal with different levels of workloads, we use dynamic scheduling of threads in openMP.